-The defensive walls in Chojnów were probably built in the middle of the 14th century.
+The defensive walls in Chojnów were probably built in the first half of the 14th century, as they were first recorded in 1357.
 Despite it, in 1428, the town was destroyed by the Hussites.
 Renovated and expanded in the mid-15th century, defensive walls have not constituted sufficiently obstacle for the regular army besieging the town since the 16th century.
 After a fire in the town in 1767, part of the walls were pulled down to obtain building material, further demolition was also carried out in the 19th century.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.